cbrnr/sleepecg/CONTRIBUTING.md

 ## Documentation
 For docstrings, SleepECG mainly follows [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html), with the following exceptions/specifications:
 - The maximum line length is `75`.
-You can use
 - For parameters that may take multiple types, pipe characters are used instead of the word `or`, like this: `param_name : int | float`.
 - For single return values, only the type is stated (no name).
 - For multiple return values, both a name and a type are stated.